styounessi/Jupyter_Notebook_Tips/README.md

 ## Viewing Files

-The notebook can be viewed using nbviewer [HERE](https://nbviewer.org/github/styounessi/jupyter_tips/blob/main/presentable_notebook_tips.ipynb).
+The notebook can be viewed using nbviewer: [LINK](https://nbviewer.org/github/styounessi/jupyter_tips/blob/main/presentable_notebook_tips.ipynb)

+Alternatively, it can be loaded into Google Colab to experiment with some of the components: [LINK](https://colab.research.google.com/github/styounessi/jupyter_tips/blob/main/presentable_notebook_tips.ipynb)

-The HTML export version can be downloaded locally and viewed in any web browser.
+The HTML export file can be downloaded locally and viewed in any web browser.

 ## Technologies Used
 A list of everything used to make the notebook and the examples in each section.